ScottStetkiewicz/CASS/README.md

 ## Acknowledgments

-Like all open-source programs, this package builds off several existing codes and credit goes to each respective `R` package developer.
-In particular, [SparseData's Clustering package](https://github.com/sparsedata/cluster-analysis) was immensely helpful in developing this interface, and [Julien Barnier's](https://github.com/juba) excellent `scatterD3` package has enabled much of the interactivity for this package.
+Like all open-source programs, CASS builds off several existing codes and credit goes to each respective `R` package developer.
+In particular, [SparseData's Clustering package](https://github.com/sparsedata/cluster-analysis) was immensely helpful in developing this interface, and [Julien Barnier's](https://github.com/juba) excellent `scatterD3` package has enabled much of the interactivity used here.

 ## Citation

-If you've found this package useful, please cite it in your research as follows:
+If you've found CASS useful, please cite it in your research as follows:

 <span style="font-variant:small-caps;">Stetkiewicz, S.</span>, (2017).
 Compositional Analysis & Statistics Suite (CASS). https://github.com/ScottStetkiewicz/CASS